-Now that you know the basics, for a successful interview process, follow these specific steps:
+Now that you know the basics for a successful interview process, follow these specific steps:

 - 1. Send your résumé, cover letter, and any other requested materials to the school Career Services can help you to prepare these materials. - 2.
 Consider creating a Portfolio To make you stand out, consider creating an electronic portfolio (e.g. PowerPoint) to send to the recruiter before the interview, or assemble an organized portfolio in a binder that is both professional looking and easily viewed.
 Some items to include are: - A current copy of your résumé on high-quality paper and an official transcript. - Lesson plan samples from different classes and subject areas. - Photos from bulletin boards or creative classroom activities. - Reference letters from your faculty and supervisors. - Honor Society and awards certificates. - 3.
 Practice your interviewing skills Career Services conducts mock interviews by appointment, and you could also ask someone you trust to ask questions and critique you.
 It is also helpful to write down answers to sample questions that you may have a difficult time answering and then practice giving a response. - 4.
-Research the school prior to interviewing Valuable information can be found on a school's website.
+Research the school prior to interviewing Find valuable information on a school's website.
 Have three to five good questions to ask the interviewer that relate to the school, based on preliminary research that you have conducted. - 5.
 Acquire appropriate interview clothing Appropriate professional business attire is required.
-For men, a conservative suit and tie will be expected.
-For women, a skirt or pants suit is expected.
-Conservative accessories, light or no cologne, and polished dress shoes will complete your professional image. - 6.
+A conservative suit, shirt and tie are always good choices.
+Conservative accessories, light or no cologne/perfume, and polished dress shoes will complete your professional image. - 6.
 Practice appropriate behavior during the interview Be on time, smile, be calm and confident, be prepared, give complete answers, speak clearly, show enthusiasm, make good eye contact, have a firm handshake, use good posture, and show interested body language. - 7.
-Send a thank you letter or note This letter/note is used to express appreciation for the interviewer's time and to strengthen your candidacy.
+Send a thank you letter or note This letter/note expresses appreciation for the interviewer's time and often strengthens your candidacy.